jinnyjinnyjinjin-zz/nomadbar/Readme.md

 # Overview
-The game contract for making your own unique cocktails.
+The solidity game contract for making your own unique cocktails.

 # Requirement Description
 1. Players can bartend to get a random cocktail at the first visit.